-At the City's September 28, 2022 Council meeting, an Interim Control By-law (No. 22-258) was passed to "Designate a Portion of Melville Street in Dundas, from Sydenham Street to Wellington Street North, as a Heritage Conservation District Study".
-This By-law will apply to the above mentioned area (the initial study area) for the period of one year.
+At the City's September 28, 2022, Council meeting, an Interim Control By-law (No. 22-258) was passed to "Designate a Portion of Melville Street in Dundas, from Sydenham Street to Wellington Street North, as a Heritage Conservation District Study".
+This By-law applied to the above-mentioned area (the initial study area) for the period of one year and is no longer in force and effect.
 This By-law directed City staff to undertake a Heritage Conservation District Study in accordance with the requirements of the Ontario Heritage Act with the intent of examining the character and appearance of the area to determine if the entire area, or part of the area would warrant designation as a Heritage Conservation District and to make recommendations with respect to the content of a Heritage Conservation District Plan.
-During the one year period, property owners within the identified study area are prohibited to alter their properties, including the erection, demolition and removal of legally existing buildings or structures with the exception of the following:
+During the one-year period, property owners within the identified study area were prohibited to alter their properties, including the erection, demolition and removal of legally existing buildings or structures except for the following:

 - a.
 An expansion to a maximum of 25% of the existing gross floor area; - b.
-A change to the interior; - c.
-A change to the façade where it does not address a public street or highway;
+A change to the interior;